jkossen/showoff/README.rst

 Showoff features and lack thereof
 ----------------------------------

-* Non-destructive: Showoff does not change original files
+* Non-destructive: Showoff does not change original files.
+All modifications are done on copies in the cache

 * Image rotation based on exif data